Effects of Cussing

 Background considerations

-Please consider if you cussing might influence you and/or others in the direction of the following
+Please consider if you cussing might influence you and/or others in the direction of some of the following

-When hearing such a word use, a simple split-second type mental reminder that it isn’t OK, and avoiding an adverse emotional reaction, could help to decrease the harmful effects of cussing by avoiding the spread of its use to you and avoiding the possibly broader impact on attitudes that an acceptance of such a word use could have.
-You having an adverse emotional reaction could increase the harmful effects of cussing because that can get you down.
+When hearing cussing, a simple split-second type mental reminder that it isn’t OK, and avoiding an emotional reaction, could help to decrease the harmful effects of cussing by avoiding the spread of its use to you and avoiding the possibly broader impact on attitudes that an acceptance of cussing could have.
+You having an emotional reaction could increase the harmful effects of cussing because that can get you down (and reward people who get some type/level of satisfaction from your emotional reaction).
 This might have implications for how children are addressed concerning such word uses.
-It might be worth considering addressing such word use in a way that (1) helps promote a recognition that it’s not OK (for anyone of any age – it doesn’t become OK as people get older, like smoking doesn’t become OK as people get older, we just put more effort into helping younger people so we’re more likely to address it to them), (2) helps promote the distinction, applicable to other situations as well, between people and things they do that they shouldn’t do, such as between people who smoke and smoking, between you and bad choices you make, and (3) avoids modeling an adverse emotional reaction.
+It might be worth considering addressing such word use in a way that (1) helps promote a recognition that it’s not OK (for anyone of any age – it doesn’t become OK as people get older, like smoking doesn’t become OK as people get older, we just put more effort into helping younger people so we’re more likely to address it to them), (2) helps promote the distinction, applicable to other situations as well, between people and things they do that they shouldn’t do, such as between people who smoke and smoking, between themselves and bad choices they make, and (3) avoids modeling an emotional reaction.